tpickering223/SemaphoreUtilization/README.md

 To generate RaceCondtions:
--Switch to the "raceCondition" branch on this github page \n -Download the RaceCondition.java (and README.md if you wish) -Run the same terminal commands listed above.
+-Switch to the "raceCondition" branch on this github page

+-Download the RaceCondition.java (and README.md if you wish)

+-Run the same terminal commands listed above.

 -The program will encounter a race condition randomly (but essentially guaranteed) and stop when it does.

 -The program will output an exception message dictating that it has reached race condition, along with some data.